Kac-Schwarz Operators of Type $B$, Quantum Spectral Curves, and Spin Hurwitz Numbers: Abstract

 \section{Abstract}

-Given a tau-function $\tau(\bm t)$ of the BKP hierarchy satisfying $\tau(0)=1$, we discuss how to recover its BKP-affine coordinates on the isotropic Sato Grassmannian from BKP-wave function.
+Given a tau-function $\tau(\bm t)$ of the BKP hierarchy satisfying $\tau(0)=1$, we discuss the relation between its BKP-affine coordinates on the isotropic Sato Grassmannian and its BKP-wave function.
 Using this result, we formulate a type of Kac-Schwarz operators for $\tau(\bm t)$ in terms of BKP-affine coordinates.
 As an example, we compute the affine coordinates of the BKP tau-function for spin single Hurwitz numbers with completed cycles, and find a pair of Kac-Schwarz operators $(P,Q)$ satisfying $[P,Q]=1$.
 By doing this, we obtain the quantum spectral curve for spin single Hurwitz numbers.